Updated March 31, 2026

 - Workers' compensation is required in New Mexico for businesses with 3 or more employees, with exemptions for sole proprietors, partners, real estate salespersons, and farm/ranch laborers.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how a private school prepares for occupancy or renewal.
+- Most commercial leases in New Mexico require proof of general liability coverage, which can affect how a private school prepares for occupancy or renewal.

 - Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000, which matters if a school operates vehicles for student transport or other business use.